 In the event that the

-requestor requests copies of records, copied records may be
+requester requests copies of records, copied records may be

-duplicated on paper or the same medium as the university maintains
+duplicated on paper or the same medium as the University maintains

 them.
-The university will charge $.05 per copied paper page; other
+The University will charge $.05 per copied paper page; other

 tangible mediums, such as compact discs, will be assessed at cost.

 There is no charge for electronic transfer.
-Postage will be charged for requests for records to be
+Postage will be charged

 Payment of these costs is expected in advance and copying requests